Carterjamesq/grpress-wordpress-theme/README.md

 # GRPress Wordpress Theme

-GRPress is a custom WordPress theme designed to provide a [brief description of the theme’s purpose, e.g., "sleek and modern design for professional portfolios"].
+GRPress is a custom WordPress theme designed to provide a sleek and modern design for modern websites on Wordpress"].

 ## Features